Chirality-selective proximity effect between chiral $p$-wave superconductors and quantum Hall insulators

 \subsection{Chern number}

 Before we proceed to the lattice model, we review our heterostructures from the perspective of the Chern number.
 The purpose of this subsection is to show that the emergence of the topological superconductivity in a chiral $p$-wave SC/QH insulator heterostructure is a consequence of a topological phase transition in the QH insulator.
 We can distinguish between the topological superconductivity intrinsic to a chiral $p$-wave SC and that induced in a QH insulator.
-Throughout this paper, we use the Bogoliubov-de Gennes (BdG) Chern number, which we denote by $\mathcal{N}$ of the quasi-hole bands.
+Throughout this paper, we use the Bogoliubov-de Gennes (BdG) Chern number $\mathcal{N}$ of the quasi-hole bands.
 Here, we assume the periodic boundary condition in both the $x$ and $y$ directions.
 Let the eigenspinor $\eta_{j\bm{k}}$ of the momentum-space BdG Hamiltonian $h(\bm{k})$ be specified by the band number $j$ and the momentum $\bm{k}$.
 The BdG Chern number of a band $j$ is the integral of the Berry curvature over the Brillouin zone